Timothy P. Dooley, MD

 For Dr. Dooley, the hand offers both variety and complexity that he finds rewarding.
 Orthopaedic hand specialists not only treat bone injury, they also address hand-related artery, nerve and soft tissue challenges, requiring more extensive training.
 After his orthopaedic residency, Dr. Dooley completed a hand surgery fellowship at the world-renowned Christine M. Kleinert Institute in Louisville, Kentucky.

 For Dr. Dooley, sometimes less is more when it comes to treating orthopaedic injury.
 He always seeks the least invasive, simplest way to treat a problem first, turning to surgery only when it is the option that will yield the best results for the patient.

 While coming home to Reno was always a priority for Dr. Dooley, he could have chosen to work elsewhere.
 He chose Great Basin Orthopaedics because of their sincere approach to caring for patients as individuals with unique needs.

-Dr. Dooley and his wife Erin are happy to be settled back in Reno to raise their two young boys.
+Dr. Dooley and his wife Erin are happy to be settled back in Reno to raise their two boys.
 When he’s not practicing medicine, Dr. Dooley enjoys spending time with family outdoors, taking advantage of everything the Sierras have to offer.
 On a given day, you can find him and his family hiking, cycling, boating, skiing or golfing.